kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 CBT endpoint and manage the in-between authentication and authorisation protocols.

-The changed block metadata responses are then returned to the user directly by the `DifferentialSnapshot` listener.
-This synchronous request/response mechanism removes the needs to persist the response payload in etcd.
+The response payloads are then directly returned to the user from the `DifferentialSnapshot` listener.
+This synchronous request/response mechanism removes the needs to persist the response payloads in etcd.

 Pagination parameters from the storage provider will be included in the listener's response to the user.
 The user will be responsible for coordinating